 In conclusion, I can clearly see why non-Muslims including atheists used to love Prophet Mohammad (peace be upon him).
 He allowed them to choose Islam, other religions, or even atheism simply because this choice is given in the Quran.
-I can clearly see why an atheist told me that he loves and respects me a lot!

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.